 - Arrange cookies on a baking sheet 2 inches apart.
 Bake for 10-11 minutes, until lightly browned around the edges.
 Make sure you rotate the baking sheet halfway through bake time.
 Allow cookies to cool on the baking sheet for 5 minutes then transfer to a wire rack to cool completely before decorating.

-*This linked watermelon flavoring is pretty similar to the flavor of a watermelon jolly rancher.
-It's tasty, but if that's not your thing-- try using 1/2 teaspoon of either lemon or orange extract instead.
+- Watermelon Flavor: The watermelon flavoring is pretty similar to the flavor of a watermelon jolly rancher.
+It’s tasty, but if that’s not your thing, try using 1 teaspoon of either lemon or orange extract instead.
 You can find those in the baking aisle of any major grocery store.